-When you file a trademark application with the USPTO, you can expect an Office Action in response to your application.
+When you file a trademark application with the United States Patent and Trademark Office (USPTO), you can expect an Office Action in response to your application.
 This is a letter from the USPTO examiner that explains why your mark has been refused registration and what you can do to overcome the refusal.
 One of the most common refusals is based on “geographically descriptive” grounds.
 In this blog post, we’ll explain what that means and what you can do if your application faces this type of refusal.

-1. The primary significance of the mark is that of a publicly known geographical location,
+- The primary significance of the mark is that of a publicly known geographic location,

 For example, “Lexington” for a bourbon whiskey distilled in Lexington, KY, is geographically descriptive.
 This policy aims to avoid monopolizing a common word that other brand owners may use to describe their goods and services.